A Delaware Spring Road Trip

 You can also immerse yourself in the sounds of the sea and seabirds at Delaware Seashore State Park or Fenwick Island State Park, great spots for feeling nature’s unspoiled presence.
 Be sure to explore the bayside as well as oceanside parts of these parks, where outdoor activities in and out of the water are plentiful.

 Away from the ocean, Southern Delaware also celebrates the season beautifully at Lavender Fields at Warrington Manor, where the fields of blossoms will start appearing in late May or early June.
-And be sure to check out the Delaware Botanic Gardens at Pepper Creek for its world-class, sustainable public botanic garden that showcases native Atlantic Coastal Plain beauty.
+Bee sure to check out the Delaware Botanic Gardens at Pepper Creek for a world-class, sustainable public botanic garden that showcases native Atlantic Coastal Plain beauty.

 Order a Discovery Guide